EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

-# Retrieving an existing deposit
+# Retrieving an existing record
-In this guide module the retrieving of specific deposits will be explained.
-Using the information of a deposit or record, the corresponding files, metadata and other information can be used to automate data processing and transfer complete deposits to other services.
-For the B2SHARE service a record is the equivalent of a deposit and therefore these two terms are used interchangeably.
+In this guide module the retrieving of specific records will be explained.
+Using the information of a record, the corresponding files, metadata and other information can be used to automate data processing and transfer complete deposits to other services.

 ### Setup your connection
 Please make sure your machine has been properly set up to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.

 This guide assumes you have successfully registered your account on the [B2SHARE website](https://trng-b2share.eudat.eu) using your institutional credentials or social ID through B2ACCESS.

-### Request the deposit
+### Request the record
-To retrieve a specific record, the record ID of that deposit is required and needs to be sent through the API as well.
-In Python, the URL where the request is sent to, needs to be extended with the record ID.
+To retrieve a specific record, the ID of that record is required and needs to be sent through the API as well.
+In Python, the URL where the request is sent to, needs to be extended with this record ID.

 First, the token is read from file in a Python session:
 ```python